MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Start-SPODataAccessGovernanceInsight.md

 ## DESCRIPTION

-This command is used to generate reports, in Data Access Governance (DAG) module, regarding potential oversharing of sensitive data.
-Reports are currently available for:
+This cmdlet is used to generate Data Access Governance (DAG) reports which deal with potential oversharing of sensitive data.
+These reports are present in Sharepoint admin center.
+Reports are currently available for the following scenarios:

 - Sharing links created in last 28 days (Anyone, People-in-your-org, Specific people shared externally).
 - Content shared with Everyone except external users (EEEU) in last 28 days.